-As noted in Amendment 4, the rapid escalation of effort and vessels in the wreckfish fishery threatened the species with overfishing.
-Amendment 4 attempted to deal with that issue through the introduction of a significantly reduced TAC.
-Amendment 5 noted that a number of new problems had since surfaced as a result of that new TAC, which are listed below in abbreviated form:
+As noted in Amendment 3 (SAFMC 1990) the rapid escalation of effort and vessels in the wreckfish fishery threatened the species with overfishing.
+Amendment 3 attempted to address this issue through the introduction of a significantly reduced TAC.
+Amendment 5 (SAFMC 1991a) noted that a number of new problems had since surfaced as a result of that new TAC, which are listed below in abbreviated form: